ibm-cloud-docs/security-compliance/rules.md

 3. From the list of rules, click the name of the rule that you want to attach.
 4. Click **Attachments**.
 If the rule that you selected is attached to any scopes, you see them in a table.
 5. Click **Attach** to review your attachment options.
-     1. Decide whether to apply the rule across the entire enterprise or narrow it to a specific account.
+     1. Decide whether to apply the rule across your entire enterprise or narrow it to a specific account.
      2. Review the hierarchy of the account or enterprise that you selected.
      3. If you want to exclude a scope, switch the toggle to **Yes**.
 Select the scopes that you want to exclude and click **Add**.
 6. Click **Attach**.